MP Estate Planning UK

 how much is inheritance tax on a house

-We understand that navigating the complexities of estate tax on property can be daunting.
-The property inheritance tax rate varies depending on the estate’s value and the relationship between the deceased and their beneficiaries.
+We understand that navigating the complexities of Inheritance Tax on property can feel overwhelming.
+The amount of IHT payable depends on the total value of the estate, the reliefs and exemptions available, and the relationship between the deceased and their beneficiaries.

-To help you plan and minimise the inheritance tax on a house, it’s essential to understand the rules and allowances that apply.
-We will guide you through the process, ensuring you have a clear understanding of what to expect.
+To help you plan and minimise the Inheritance Tax on a house, it’s essential to understand the rules and allowances that apply.
+This guide walks you through exactly how IHT works on property, what allowances you can claim, and the practical steps you can take to protect your family home.

 Key Takeaways